EarthObservation/RVT_py/docs/quickstart.rst

 .. _module_vis:

-Module vis
+Vis module
 ----------

-Module ``rvt.vis`` contains visualization functions.
-Every function takes dem (as 2D numpy array) with parameters and outputs visualization (as 2D numpy array).
+The module ``rvt.vis`` contains visualization functions.
+Every function takes a DEM (as 2D numpy array) with parameters and outputs a visualization (as 2D numpy array).

-For example to calculate hillshade you first have to import modules, read DEM (:ref:`Reading and saving raster`) and than call ``rvt.vis.hillshade()`` function with its parameters, then you can save visualization (:ref:`Reading and saving raster`).
-Example of calculating Hillshade with sun azimuth 315° and sun elevation 35°:
+For example , to calculate a hillshade, first import the module, read the DEM (:ref:`Reading and saving raster`), call the ``rvt.vis.hillshade()`` function with its parameters, and save the visualization (:ref:`Reading and saving raster`).
+See example below for calculating a hillshade with sun azimuth 315° and sun elevation 35°:

 .. code-block:: python